Currently unavailable: for new students

 Degree: Modern and Medieval Languages (French & Spanish Post A-Level) (Bachelors) - Cambridge University

-Hi, I'm Jennifer, and have recently completed my first year studying French and Spanish post A-level at Cambridge university.
+Hi, I'm Jennifer, and I am currently in my third year studying French and Spanish post A-level at Cambridge university.

 I thoroughly enjoy learning languages, as it allows you to truly delve into a country’s culture and atmosphere.
 I particularly enjoy the literature.